ImagineSocialGit/engage-core/docs/config-templates/permission-invitations.md

    - `meta.imported_at` present
 3. A user creates or schedules an opt-in invitation Broadcast.
 4. The Broadcast uses `recipient_filter = {"type":"imported"}`.
+5. Broadcast recipient resolution starts with the Core imported-contact filter.
+6. Broadcasts may narrow that recipient set for invitation eligibility, such as excluding imported contacts that already have Messaging consent records.
-5. Broadcast scheduling calls Messaging through public actions/services.
+7. Broadcast scheduling calls Messaging through public actions/services.
-6. Messaging evaluates the permission invitation policy.
+8. Messaging evaluates and enforces the permission invitation policy.
-7. Messaging creates a `contact_permission_invitations` row before provider send.
+9. Messaging creates a `contact_permission_invitations` row before provider send.
-8. Messaging injects a public preference URL into the email payload.
+10. Messaging injects a public preference URL into the email payload.
-9. The contact clicks the CTA/link.
+11. The contact clicks the CTA/link.
-10. The public preference page lets the contact choose email, SMS, or both.
+12. The public preference page lets the contact choose email, SMS, or both.
-11. Messaging creates `MessageConsent` rows for the configured scopes.
+13. Messaging creates `MessageConsent` rows for the configured scopes.
-12. Messaging marks the invitation accepted and stores accepted channels.
+14. Messaging marks the invitation accepted and stores accepted channels.

 ## Required message identity